KalinNonchev/xgbexcel/README.md

 ```
 xgb_excel_expr.save_expr('dummy.txt')
 ```
-5. You can copy the expression in the Excel sheet as a formula
+5. The features in the Excel formula are represented using the `x1`, `x2`, `x3`, etc. notation, where the numbers correspond to the enumeration of the features in the `XGBRegressor` model and `X_train`.
+You can manually rename the features in the Excel formula to match the desired column names in the Excel sheet.
+Once you have renamed the features, you can copy the expression in the Excel sheet as a formula.

+6. **Enjoy**